kevindoubleu/COMPFEST-Hospital/docs/log.md

 - heroku
 - documentation

-at this point, the project is basically done
+at this point, the project is basically done \
+gonna add more stuff for extra points, will keep continuing

+july 9
+- admin read on patient data